Clash of the Champions: Clash of the Champions XV: Knocksville USA

 Clash of the Champions XV took place on June 12, 1991, at the Civic Auditorium in Knoxville, Tennessee.
 There were 5,000 fans in attendance and the show drew a 3.9 rating on TBS.
 Steve Armstrong pinned Jimmy Garvin, Tracy Smothers pinned Badstreet, and Tom Zenk pinned Michael Hayes simultaneously.
 Terrance Taylor was disqualified when Richard Morton interfered.
-In the Loser of the fall-leaves-WCW tag team match Pillman was pinned, thus the storyline was that he was forced to leave WCW.
+In the loser of the fall-leaves-WCW tag team match Pillman was pinned, thus the storyline was that he was forced to leave WCW.
 Pillman would continue to wrestle in WCW under a mask as The Yellow Dog until September 1991.
 Masahiro Chono replaced Kensuke Sasaki in the tag team match.
 During the match, Scott Steiner tore his bicep.
 After the match, The Hardliners (Dick Slater and Dick Murdoch) attacked both teams.
 The WCW World Tag Team Championship, which The Steiners also held, was not on the line in this event.
-Steve Austin won the WCW World Television Championship on June 3, but the match didn't air yet, so Austin was not the champion on this show.
-In the first fall, Bobby Eaton pinned Ric Flair, In the second fall, Eaton was counted out, In the third fall, Flair pinned Eaton to win the match.
-Eaton's WCW World Television Championship was not on the line, although he lost the title to Steve Austin on June 3, but the match hadn't aired yet, so he was still recognized as champion.
-This was the last Clash of Champions till 1993 for Flair, as he was soon stripped of the WCW World Title by Jim Herd due to a contract dispute.
+Steve Austin won the WCW World Television Championship on June 3, but the match did not air yet, so Austin was not the champion on this show.
+In the first fall, Bobby Eaton pinned Ric Flair, in the second fall, Eaton was counted out, in the third fall, Flair pinned Eaton to win the match.
+Eaton's WCW World Television Championship was not on the line, although he lost the title to Steve Austin on June 3, but the match had not aired yet, so he was still recognized as champion.
+This was the last Clash of Champions until 1993 for Flair, as he was soon stripped of the WCW World Title by Jim Herd due to a contract dispute.
 This led to Flair departing for the WWF.